 A viewable impression is a standard measure of ad viewability defined by the International Advertising Bureau (IAB) to be an ad, which appears at least 50% on screen for more than one second.
 Viewable impressions are the metric that advertisers use to quantify the percentage of ads that are actually viewed by real people.

 While online advertising has been slow to adopt technology that ensures that an impression is actually an impression – that a real live human user has viewed the creative – this is finally beginning to change.

-The problem with counting impressions without taking viewability into account is that the advertiser is often paying for inventory which isn’t actually being seen by people.
-Viewable impressions provide a superior metric which better captures how many ads are being seen.
+The problem with counting impressions without taking viewability into account is that the advertiser is often paying for inventory, which isn’t actually being seen by people.
+Viewable impressions provide a superior metric that better captures how many ads are being seen.

 There are a number of potential reasons why an ad impression may be served, but the ad may not be viewable.